konrad-roguszewski/workshops/typescript/README.md

 - Process of contextual typing - the context that the function occured within informs what type it should have.
 - Type cannot be re-opened to add new properties vs an interface which is always extendable.
 - Use interface until you need to use features from type.
+- JavaScript has two primitive values used to signal absent or uninitialized value: null and undefined.
+TypeScript has two corresponding types by the same names.
+How these types behave depends on whether you have the strictNullChecks option on.